 No one should feel uncomfortable at work because of who they are – that is why, at Community, we are striving for equality in the work we do.

-Visit our equalities hub to access member-exclusive LGBT+ resources, and to find out more about the equalities work we do across the UK.
+Visit our equalities hub to access member-exclusive LGBTQIA+ resources, and to find out more about the equalities work we do across the UK.

 Looking to get involved?

-Find out more about becoming a Community Equalities Representative to champion the rights of women, BAME, LGBT+, young and disabled workers.
+Find out more about becoming a Community Equalities Representative to champion the rights of women, BAME, LGBTQIA+, young and disabled workers.